igokul1973/pizza-frontend/README.md

-# GRANDstack Starter - UI
+# Pizza App - UI

 This directory contains a React app (bootstrapped with Create React App) that uses Apollo Client to query a GraphQL API.

-The template app queries for a list of users from the GraphQL API and displays them in a list.
+This app is a result of a 1-week test assignment I made for one of the companies.
+It represents a Pizza store where a user can make an order.
+This app is hosted at Heroku at https://pizza-delivery-business-app.herokuapp.com

 ## Quickstart

 Install dependencies:

 ```
-npm install
+yarn install
 ```

 Start the development server:

 ```
-npm start
+yarn start
 ```

 This will serve the app on `http://localhost:3000`